-Map 1.
-The location of Moe Island in relation to the South Orkney Islands and the other protected areas in the region.
+Figure 1.
+Map showing the location of Moe Island in relation to the South Orkney Islands and the other protected areas in the region.
 Inset: the location of the South Orkney Islands in Antarctica.

-Map 2.
-Moe Island in greater detail.
+Figure 2.
+Map of Moe Island in greater detail.